Fabrice Leroux

 With the support of the Ars and the Drac Hauts de France.

-An Heure Exquise ! production with the support of the Hauts-de-France Regional Directorate of Cultural Affairs (DRAC)
+An Heure Exquise ! production with the support of La Direction régionale des affaires culturelles Hauts-de-France (DRAC)

-Residence at the Duchenne Hospital from 3 February to 27 March 2020.
+Residence at the Duchenne Hospital 3 February - 27 March 2020.

-"Getting to know each other so that we can dare to give ourselves up a little, a lot, passionately.
+"Getting to know yourself in order to dare to open up a little, a lot, passionately.

 Through playful and joyful experiences, learn about time.